 While I have mentioned what I view as some of the more important changes resulting from Synod's decision this year, I do not consider myself an expert on these matters.
 With that said, I hope to hear your thoughts and comments on any of this.
 Here are a few questions to help "prime the pump" if needed.

-- Are the deacons at your church aware of the changes authorized by synod?
+- Are the deacons at your church aware of the changes authorized at Synod 2015?

 - Is your classis developing strategies to include and engage deacons in the work of classis?
 If so, how?